-They can look gaudy, especially when grown as a mass of different colours but they are a fast and fool proof way to inject colour into your garden for summer.
-To minimise the riot of colour, choose colour mixes seedling varieties, or limit your planting to one or two colours that match the colour scheme in your garden.
+They can look gaudy, especially when grown as a mass of different colours, but they are a fast and foolproof way to inject colour into your garden for summer.
+To minimise the riot of colour, choose colour mix seedling varieties, or limit your planting to one or two colours that match the colour scheme in your garden.
 Boldly coloured petunias can also be used to add highlights to a green garden or enliven an outdoor entertaining area such as a barbecue area or around a swimming pool.

 The best heatproof petunias are those with smaller flowers as these generally cope with both the high temperatures and the wet of summer.

 Planting and growing tips

 Petunias can be grown in the garden or in containers including hanging baskets.
 They need a sunny spot and grow best with regular watering, plus a liquid plant food every two to three weeks.
 Petunias need at least six hours of sun, but full sun from morning to mid-afternoon brings on their best performance.

 You can buy petunias as seeds, seedlings, small flowering pot plants (bloomers) or as flowering hanging baskets.
 Seed is planted from late winter to summer and seedlings are available from late winter.
 Petunias are frost-sensitive, so avoid planting them out in the garden until all threat of frost has passed.